Texiwill/aac-lib/vsm/MacOS.md

 Linux Version of VMware Software Manager (MacOS Install)
 - <a href=https://github.com/Texiwill/aac-lib/tree/master/>List of Tools</a>

+### NOTICE
+__As of LinuxVSM v6.4.0, MacOSX support is not available.
+This is due to the way My VMware has changed.
+A solution to this problem is being sought, but none has been found yet.
+The community will be updated when this is fixed.
+For now please use Linux systems: Debian, Ubuntu, CentOS, or RedHat.__

 ### Description
 A MacOS and slightly more intelligent version of VSM.
 See README.md for more information:
 - <a href=https://github.com/Texiwill/aac-lib/tree/master/vsm>LinuxVSM README</a>